Eve Bohnett

 Degree in Architecture, Università IUAV di Venezia

+CARLA BRISOTTO, Ph.D. is an Assistant Professor in the School of Architecture.
 Dr. Brisotto is an interdisciplinary researcher, urban theorist, and licensed architect from Italy.
-Currently, she serves as the Assistant Director and Assistant Scholar at the Florida Institute for Built Environment Resilience (FIBER) at the University of Florida (UF).
+She previously served as the Assistant Director and Assistant Scholar at the Florida Institute for Built Environment Resilience (FIBER) at the University of Florida (UF).
 Brisotto holds a Ph.D. in Design, Construction, and Planning from UF and an Architecture degree from the University IUAV of Venice.
 At the core of Brisotto’s research lies the intersection of urbanism and environmental narratives.
-Her research focuses on productive landscapes and climate change’s asymmetric impacts on populations and their environments through both contemporary and historical lenses.
-More recently, she has been conducting research that examines how people engage in self-resilient practices of disaster coping mechanisms.
-Her main roles at FIBER include working closely with communities within the Florida Resilient Cities program.
-Her goals include supporting local capacity building, communicating highly technical and scientific research to residents, and educating about community resiliency to facilitate collaborations and partnerships.
-Additionally, she encompasses the same objective as Program Director of GatorCorps bringing AmeriCorps members across the region to serve communities facing climate risks.
+Her research focuses on productive and cultural landscapes in relation to climate through both contemporary and historical lenses.
+More recently, she has been conducting research that examines how people engage in self-resilient practices of disaster coping mechanisms to inspire more resilient design strategies.
+Brisotto also works with local governments to support capacity building, communicating highly technical and scientific research to residents, and educating about community resiliency to facilitate collaborations and partnerships.

-Brisotto has published a book, ‘Re-Imagining Resilient Productive Landscapes: Perspectives from Planning History,’ along with book chapters, double-peer-reviewed papers, proceedings, and presentations at several national and international conferences.
-She has been teaching History and Theory of Architecture, Urban Design and Planning, and seminars on Spatial Justice.
-Beyond UF, Brisotto has collaborated with institutions like Morgan State University, Politecnico di Milano, and Drury University, emphasizing a commitment to teaching, research, and service in urban design.
+Brisotto has published a book, ‘Re-Imagining Resilient Productive Landscapes: Perspectives from Planning History,’ (IPHS first place in the edited book category) along with book chapters, double-peer-reviewed papers, proceedings, and presentations at several national and international conferences.
+She has been teaching History and Theory of Architecture, Urban Design and Planning, and seminars on Urbanism and Resiliency.
+Beyond UF, Brisotto has collaborated with institutions like Morgan State University, Politecnico di Milano, and Drury University, emphasizing a commitment to teaching, research, and service in urban design internationally.

 University of Florida, PhD Urban Planning, 2021